Our Listing Policies

 - Having a sale preview that is not indicated in the listing (if the preview is noted in their sale listing, and the books are otherwise not picked over, then it's OK to say not picked over – even if only members can attend the preview; some buyers may want to sign up for membership for the opportunity to attend the preview).

-It's OK if the organizers put valuable books in a 'specials' area at the sale or if they have a silent auction for those books – but please tell us so we can indicate that fact in the listing.
+It's OK if the organizers put valuable books in a 'specials' area at the sale or if they have a silent auction for those books.

 Again, in the interest of setting buyers' expectations properly, if the sale organizers will impose restrictions on buyers, they should indicate those restrictions in the listing.
 Certain behavior is just common sense, such as: